wdlingit/maccu/DB_from_DEE2.md

 DRS047332       1
 ```

-The first command was to use the script `duplicateDetect.pl` (also in our `scripts` directory) for identifying duplicate columns (samples).
+The first command was to use the script `duplicateDetect.pl` (in our `scripts` directory) for identifying duplicate columns (samples).
 Inside the output file (`ath_sel20240529.nMatrix.dupReport` here), lines started with `DUP:` are for duplicated samples.
 The perl oneliner was to read the header column from the raw count matrix (`head -1 ath_sel20240529.nMatrix.txt`) and generate a 0-1 matrix (`ath_sel20240529.dup.txt`) based on the duplication report.
 The 0-1 matrix was for indicating which samples are nonduplicated.
 For samples reported in the ducplication report, only the first samples were specified as nonduplicated.

+The last command for duplication removal was to apply `matrixSelection.pl` (in our `scripts` directory).
+This script takes at least four parameters:
+1. selection matrix: in this case, `ath_sel20240529.dup.txt` is the selection matrix.
+Note that column headers are treated as selection targets.
+2. source matrix: a tab-delimited matrix file, with columns for samples.
+3. output prefix: a output filename would be in the form `<output prefix>.<target>`.
+4. targets: one or more column headers from the selection matrix could be selected for column selection from the source matrix.
 ```
 wdlin@login02:SOMEWHERE/ath$ ../scripts/matrixSelection.pl
 matrixSelection.pl <selMatrix> <sourceMatrix> <outPrefix> [<selTarget>]+

-wdlin@comp01:/RAID1/working/R418/20240529_coexDB/ath$ ../scripts/matrixSelection.pl ath_sel20240529.dup.txt ath_sel20240529.nMatrix.txt ath_sel20240529.nMatrix.txt nondup
+wdlin@comp01:SOMEWHERE/ath$ ../scripts/matrixSelection.pl ath_sel20240529.dup.txt ath_sel20240529.nMatrix.txt ath_sel20240529.nMatrix.txt nondup
 ```

+In this example, the read count matrix without duplicated samples would be named `ath_sel20240529.nMatrix.txt.nondup`.